Get E-Book

 console.log(socket.address().port);

 Bind can fail.
-Common errors include EADDRINUSE when another socket owns the same local address and port combination, EADDRNOTAVAIL when the address is absent from the host, and EACCES for permission-sensitive ports or platform policy.
-Node emits error for asynchronous socket errors, and some invalid API calls throw synchronously before the native operation starts.
+Common errors include EADDRINUSE when another socket owns the same local address and port combination, EADDRNOTAVAIL when the address is not present on the host, and EACCES for permission-sensitive ports or platform policy.
+Node emits error for asynchronous socket errors.
+Some invalid API calls throw before native work starts.

-Binding to a specific address narrows receive eligibility.
-Binding to 127.0.0.1 receives datagrams addressed to loopback.
+Binding to a specific address narrows what the socket can receive.
+Binding to 127.0.0.1 receives loopback traffic.
 Binding to a LAN address receives datagrams addressed to that interface address.
 Binding to the wildcard address lets the kernel deliver datagrams addressed to suitable local addresses for that family.

 const peers = new Map();